List of Bruce Dickinson band members

+History

 To concentrate on his second solo effort, Balls to Picasso, Dickinson left Iron Maiden in 1993 and collaborated with American producer, Keith Olsen.
 Two attempts at recording the album were made with Olsen as producer, using drummer Dickie Fliszar and guitarist Myke Gray of Skin, bassist Jim Crichton of Saga and various session musicians.
 Unhappy with the results of these sessions, Dickinson began working with Tribe of Gypsies guitarist Roy Z and started the record from scratch.
 Released in 1994, the album was recorded with Tribe of Gypsies as the backing band, which then included Z, bassist Eddie Casillas and drummer Dave Ingraham (percussionist Mario Aguilar and vocalist Dean Ortega also guested on the song "Shoot All the Clowns"), in addition to percussionist Doug Van Booven, while Fliszar's drum parts from the Olsen sessions were retained for the closing track, "Tears of the Dragon".
 Due to Tribe of Gypsies unavailability, Dickinson had to put a new band together for the release's supporting tour.
 This group featured guitarist and writer Alex Dickson, bassist Chris Dale and drummer Alessandro Elena.
 Following the tour, during which the 1995 live album Alive in Studio A was recorded, Dickinson decided to use the band on his third solo release, 1996's Skunkworks.
 Although Dickinson wanted Skunkworks to be the band's name, the record label (Raw Power) refused to release the album without his name on the cover.

 Due to musical differences, the Skunkworks line-up disbanded at the supporting tour's conclusion.
 After a short period of inactivity, Dickinson once again teamed up with Roy Z to record his next album, 1997's Accident of Birth, which also featured Balls to Picasso contributors and Tribe of Gypsies members Eddie Casillas and Dave Ingraham.
 Former Iron Maiden guitarist Adrian Smith was asked to guest but remained as a full-time member.
 The line-up stayed intact for a further studio album, 1998's The Chemical Wedding, before Dickinson and Smith rejoined Iron Maiden in 1999.
 Although Z was unable to take part in The Chemical Weddings supporting tour (his replacement was guitar technician Richard Carette), he did take part in the 1999 live album, Scream for Me Brazil.